The-AVR/AVR-2022/content/en/flight-controller-setup-and-calibration/airframe/_index.md

 ![](qgc_airframe_apply.png)

-While the FC is rebooting you QGC will disconnect for a few moments and then automatically reconnect.
+While the FC is rebooting QGC will disconnect for a few moments and then automatically reconnect.